-As a registered nurse in Manitoba, you are expected to meet the nursing practice expectations.
-These are expected and achievable levels of registered nursing practice and are approved by the College’s Board of Directors.
+As an RN in Manitoba, you are expected to meet the nursing practice expectations.
+These are expected and achievable levels of registered nursing practice and are approved by the College’s council.

-The College has the legislated authority through the Registered Nurses Act to establish standards of practice in order to protect the public.
-These standards are approved by our Board of Directors and describe how an RN is to practice, at a minimum.
-It’s your responsibility as an RN to understand these standards and be accountable to apply them to your own nursing practice, regardless of your role or setting.
+The College has the legislated authority through the RHPA to establish practice expectations in order to protect the public.
+These expectations are approved by our council and describe how an RN is to practise, at a minimum.
+It’s your responsibility to understand these standards and be accountable to apply them to your own nursing practice, regardless of your role or setting.

-Entry-level competencies serve the primary purpose of describing the competencies required for entry-level registered nurses to provide safe, competent, compassionate and ethical nursing care in a variety of practice settings.
+Entry-level competencies describe the competencies required for entry-level RNs to provide safe, competent, compassionate and ethical nursing care in a variety of practice settings.
 They also serve as a guide for curriculum development and for public and employer awareness of the practice expectations of entry-level RNs.